ARaveala/ft_transendence_dev_docu/araveala_general_backend.md

 1.What will back end handle consider modules:
 Back end module (1)

 Front end module (0.5)

 database module (0.5)

 user management (1)

 Game customization options.
+(0.5)

+Multiple language support (0.5)

+Minor module: Expanding Browser Compatibility (0.5)

+Implement Two-Factor Authentication (2FA) and JWT (1)

+Major module: Implement WAF/ModSecurity with Hardened Configuration and HashiCorp Vault for Secrets Management (1)

+# maybe
-(0.5) game graphics with babylon (1)
+game graphics with babylon (1)
 Major module: Introduce an AI opponent.
-(1) easy to add later Multiple language support (0.5)
+(1) easy to add later
-Minor module: Expanding Browser Compatibility (0.5) Implement Two-Factor Authentication (2FA) and JWT (1)

 2. what does the docker file need for backend to start with